askmeegs/askmeegs/README.md

 ### Hi!

 - I'm Megan.
 I'm a developer based in NYC. 🚕
-- Pronouns: they/them
-- My job title is "Cloud Developer Advocate, Platform Evaluations" @ Google.
+- I'm a "Cloud Developer Advocate, Platform Evaluations" @ Google.
 I tinker with different Cloud platforms and tech stacks.
 The goal is to empathize with Cloud developers who often have to use [a lot of products](https://googlecloudcheatsheet.withgoogle.com/) at the same time, sometimes across more than one platform. ☁️
 - Before this, I worked in Developer Relations Engineering for [Kubernetes](https://kubernetes.io) and [Istio](https://github.com/askmeegs/learn-istio). ☸️
 - Before *that*, I was a Software Engineer building cloud/edge systems for Cisco. 🛠️
 - Currently learning about: AI/ML (Tensorflow, natural language models) and hardware (Raspberry Pi/Arduino). 📚